 • The company is insolvent, and a creditor makes an application to the High Court to wind the company up and appoint the creditor’s choice of liquidator.
 Within 10 working days of being served with the winding up proceedings, the shareholders can appoint the liquidator of their choice pursuant to Section 241AA of the Act.

-The ability of the shareholders to appoint a liquidator of their choice has resulted in allegations of “friendly liquidators” being appointed who do not pursue potential claims against directors and shareholders to the detriment of the creditors.
+The ability of the shareholders to appoint a liquidator of their choice has sometimes resulted in allegations of “friendly liquidators” being appointed to the detriment of creditors.

-From 17 June 2020, the amendment to section 241AA will take effect.
-Under that amended section, in cases where a creditor has filed an application with the High Court for the company to be liquidated and has served a copy of those proceedings on the company, the shareholders will only be able to appoint their choice of liquidator with the approval of the applicant creditor.
+From 1 September 2020, the amendment to section 241AA took effect.
+In cases where a creditor has filed an application with the High Court for the company to be liquidated and has served a copy of those proceedings on the company, the shareholders will only be able to appoint their choice of liquidator with the approval of the applicant creditor.

-This amendment also reinforces the need for directors and shareholders to take action early if their company is failing to meet its obligations to creditors
+The amendment reinforces the need for directors and shareholders to take action early if their company is failing to meet its obligations to creditors.

 If you would like to discuss the solvency of your company and the options that are available to you please contact one of the team at McDonald Vague.